AstrobioMike/AstrobioMike.github.io/unix/working-with-files-and-dirs.md

 Common types of plain-text files are those ending with extensions like ".txt", ".tsv" (**t**ab-**s**eparated **v**alues), or ".csv" (**c**omma **s**eparated **v**alues).
 Some examples of common file types that are *not* plain-text files would be ".docx", ".pdf", or ".xlsx".
 This is because those file formats contain special types of compression and formatting information that are only interpretable by programs specifically designed to work with them.

 > **A note on file extensions**<br>
 > File extensions themselves do not actually do anything to the file format.
 They are *mostly* there just for our convenience/organization – "mostly" because some programs require a specific extension to be present for them to even try interacting with a file.
-But this has nothing to do with the file contents, just that the program won't let you interact with it unless it has a specific extension.
+But this has nothing to do with the file contents, just that the program won't let us interact with it unless it has a specific extension.

 <hr style="height:10px; visibility:hidden;" />
 ## Copying, moving, and renaming files